 How Is Laryngospasm Treated?

 If GERD is the problem, treating the condition can help manage laryngospasm.
-Doctors often prescribe proton pump inhibitors such as Dexilant, Nexium and Prevacid.
+Doctors often prescribe proton pump inhibitors such as Dexlansoprazole (Dexilant), Esomeprazole (Nexium), and Lansoprazole (Prevacid).
 These reduce the production of stomach acids, so that fluids from the stomach that do back up into the esophagus are less corrosive.
 Another option is prokinetic agents.
 These stimulate movement in the digestive tract to reduce the amount of acid available.